SchwarzIT/onyx/apps/docs/src/basics/layout.md

 :::

 ::: details Content related
-Whether implementing a sidebar for horizontan content structure or building a vertical only scrollable page, the layout always has to match the content - not the other way around.
+Whether implementing a sidebar for horizontal content structure or building a vertical only scrollable page, the layout always has to match the content - not the other way around.
 First think about how to structure the content and second put it in a fitting layout.
 :::

 ## Anatomy